aregsar/aregsarblog/blog/2019/installing-laravel-using-composer/index.md

 The output of this command for my laravel project was `5.8.19`.

-As you can see the version of the installed Laravel framework `5.8.19`is different from the version of the Laravel project skelleton `5.8.17`.
+As you can see the version of the installed Laravel framework `5.8.19`is different from the version of the Laravel project skeleton `5.8.17`.

 To understand why, you need to understand that there are two distinct codebases that get installed, from two distinct repositories, when we create a new Laravel project.